 - Ability to strategize and problem solve;

 - Strong attention to detail

 - Excellent organizational skills and ability to meet deadlines;

 Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Demands may include:

 - Stooping, bending, kneeling

 - Working at computer for long periods of time

-Interested candidates should send their resume, references, a 3-5 page writing sample, and salary expectations to:
+Interested candidates should send their resume, references, and salary expectations to:

 Frist Art Museum